twbs/bootstrap/docs/layout/overview.md

 @media (min-width: 768px) and (max-width: 1199px) { ... }
 {% endhighlight %}

-The Sass mixin for the above example look like that shown beneath:
+The Sass mixin for targeting the same screen size range would be:

 {% highlight scss %}
 @include media-breakpoint-between(md, lg) { ... }